 I can’t accept every animal that comes for a visit.
 Certain critters have to be openly discouraged from hanging around.
 Rats and skunks I can’t trust.
 But more often than not, I am flattered that animals show up, year after year, discovering a place they can love and be loved.
 And I, in turn, discover that I love isn’t a limited commodity.
 There is enough to go around.

-Perhaps I haven’t joined a consecrated order in name, but I’d say that I that by loving God, consecration to a loving life comes naturally.
+Perhaps I haven’t joined a consecrated order in name, but by loving God, consecration to a loving life comes naturally.